Chinese crackdown on sexual ASMR videos looks more like a ban

-In case you haven’t run across it, there’s a whole sub-genre of streaming video called ASMR, or autonomous sensory meridian response, designed to sooth and relax viewers with sound.
+In case you haven’t run across it, there’s a whole subgenre of streaming videos called ASMR, or autonomous sensory meridian response, designed to sooth and relax viewers with sound.
 Some of the videos feature whispery women’s voices.
 Some videos are just fingernails tapping on a hard surface.
 Others feature ASMR actors giving medical or dental checkups.
 Different sounds work for different people, and the effect is a pleasing sensation ASMR fans call the “tingles.”

 Not surprisingly, some ASMR videos venture over into the sensual/sexual side of things, and that’s where Chinese officials have become concerned.
 The Chinese government’s Office of Pornography sent a letter to Chinese video streaming sites telling them to “thoroughly clean up vulgar and pornographic ASMR content.”
 The streaming sites apparently thought it would be easier, or safer, to just remove all ASMR videos rather than try to figure out which ones were sexual.
 So they did.
 Naturally, Chinese ASMR fans are unhappy, and for good reason.